This post points out bad aspects you’ll not hear us normally say. It doesn’t mean I’m unhappy or unfulfilled.

 It is honestly difficult to listen to armchair quarterbacks who have never suited up critique the game I’m participating in.

 Sometimes, for example, people who are doing nothing to help the poor criticize us for how we help the poor.
 They tell us what we should do, what we should not do, how and when and to whom we should do it.
-They tell us of the latest book that they have read and/or the latest sermon that they heard.
+Supporters tell us of the latest book that they have read and/or the latest sermon that they heard.

 They do nothing themselves, but they know exactly what we should do and if we don’t do it their way, then the threat of cutting support is dangling over our head.